Fiserv/universal-commerce/docs/documentation/Standard_Implementation_Guide.md

 </head>
 <body bgcolor="#ffffff">

-## Fiserv Universal Commercee REST API Specification
+## Fiserv Universal Commerce REST API Specification

 Here is how to utilize this guide.
 All your necessary steps are on your right and will guide you through the necessary steps to create a customer and start processing payments in universal commerce